Quarterly national accounts - GDP and employment

-While the effect of the COVID-19 pandemic on employment in persons was mitigated by government support schemes, the impact on hours worked is generally much more pronounced.
+While the effect of the COVID-19 pandemic on employment in persons was mitigated by government support schemes, the impact on hours worked was generally much more pronounced.

 The combination of GDP and employment data allows an estimation of labour productivity.
 The analysis of growth compared to the same quarter of the previous year shows that productivity growth (based on employed persons) fluctuated around 1.0 % for both zones between 2013 and 2018.
 In relation to the COVID-19 pandemic, there was a sharp decline in productivity based on persons in the first and second quarter of 2020 as GDP dropped sharply while the impact on employment in persons was still relatively moderate.
 In the third and fourth quarter of 2020, productivity based on persons recovered from the previous sharp drop, but remained negative compared to the same quarter of the previous year.
-Slight decrease in productivity in persons was recorded in fourth quarter of 2020, compared to the same quarter of the previous year with -3.0% for the euro area and -3.1% for the EU.
+While in the first quarter of 2021, an increase was minor, a sharp increase in productivity in persons was recorded in second quarter of 2021, compared to the same quarter of the previous year with +12.0 % for the euro area and +11.5 % for the EU.

-Based on hours worked, productivity compared to the same quarter of the previous year increased by 1.7% for the euro area and to 0.7% for the EU.
+Based on hours worked, productivity compared to the same quarter of the previous year decreased by 1.2 % for the euro area and slightly increased by 0.4 % in the EU.

 Eurostat collects GDP and employment data in the framework of ESA 2010.
 See here for more details.
 Additional information on the dissemination of ESA 2010 data is available under latest news on the dedicated website and in the database section National accounts (ESA 2010) (na10)

 European aggregates are revised at specific release dates.
-The preliminary flash estimate of GDP growth of the first quarter of 2021 will be released on 30 April 2021 and will be updated on 18 May 2021.
-The next regular estimates of European aggregates are due on 8 June 2021 (for both GDP and employment estimates).
-Revision triangles for GDP for the Euro area and the EU can be found here.
+The preliminary flash estimate of GDP growth of the third quarter of 2021 will be released on 29 October 2021 and will be updated on 16 November 2021.
+The next regular estimates of European aggregates are due on 7 December 2021 (for both GDP and employment estimates).
+Revision triangles for GDP for the euro area and the EU can be found here.
 These revision triangles are updated once per quarter.

 Please note that most EU countries carried out benchmark revisions in 2019 which were mainly introduced in September-October.
-While the remaining countries (except Luxembourg) conducted their benchmark revisions in August-October of 2020.
+While the remaining countries conducted their benchmark revisions in August-October of 2020, as well as Luxembourg in 2021.
 A smaller group of countries had already carried out their benchmark revisions in the earlier years (between 2016 and 2018).

 For further details see the Eurostat website.
 Analysis explaining on how coordinated benchmark revisions has changed the annual main GDP aggregates was provided in an article in the end of October 2019.